Karl Hess

 Karl Hess (born Carl Hess III; May 25, 1923 – April 22, 1994) was an American speechwriter and author.
 He was also a political philosopher, editor, welder, motorcycle racer, tax resister, and libertarian activist.
 His career included stints on the Republican right and the New Left before embracing a mix of left-libertarianism and laissez-faire anarcho-capitalism, a term which is attested earliest in his 1969 essay "The Death of Politics".
 Later in life, he summed up his role in the economy by remarking "I am by occupation a free marketer (crafts and ideas, woodworking, welding, and writing)."
-His views were similar to those of Samuel Edward Konkin III.